About SIP 2nd Phase

 In his career at Toyota Corporation, he has had a leading role in strengthening vehicle safety performance, and was promoted to Chief Safety Technology Officer Secretary in the safety technology planning group in 2011.
-He assumed his current post in 2017.
+He was appointed Executive General Manager, Advanced R&D and Engineering Company in 2017 and assumed his current post in 2019.
 Mr. Kuzumaki received a Special Award of Appreciation from the NHTSA of the United States at ESV in 2007.

 Research & Development plan

 The Research & Development plan sets forth the concrete goals and exit strategy for the project, and describes the details of the research & development process toward realization.
 The plan contents are reviewed every year, and are simultaneously subject to rigorous examination by the Governing Board, the program’s assessment organization.

 - Research & Development plan for SIP-adus (Automated Driving for Universal Services)

 SIP-adus develops ITS (Intelligent Transport System) with governments' cross-ministerial collaboration led by the Cabinet Office.
 The Promoting Committee acts as the decision-making body and three working groups have been established under its jurisdiction that progress study on specific issues seeking for solutions; System Implementation WG, Business Promotion WG and International Cooperation WG